finos/common-cloud-controls/docs/governance/working-groups/templates/charter.md

 ## Out of Scope

-<*An explicit description of the things do not fall wihtin the scope of the working group.*>
+<*An explicit description of the things do not fall within in the scope of the working group.*>

 ## Membership